DippyArtu/lem-in/README.md

 # lem-in
 Path finder algorithmic project simulating an ant farm

-This project is in progress, full description will be available on completion
+This project is in progress, full documentation will be available on completion